xeinherjar/SICP-Answers/chapter-01/readme.md

 9.00054933317044
 ```

-Large numbers may fail because the lose of precision is magnified.
+Large numbers may fail because the loose of precision is magnified.
 ```
 (square (sqrt 9223372036854775))
 9223372036854776.0